 Childhood and adolescence are periods of significant change in a child’s life – the symptoms of behavioral health and mental disorders may look very different in a younger child versus an adolescent, and the therapies used for children and adolescents can be different, too.

 Not at all.
 You are quite strong for even considering talking to someone about what is going on.
-We know that seeking help may feel like a new and uncomfortable experience, but we are here to support and assist you through the journey.
-Once you submit a question a therapist will contact you so you all can discuss the presenting problem and explore which therapeutic approach will best meet your or your child’s needs.
+We know that seeking help may feel like a new and uncomfortable experience, but we are here to support and assist you and your child through the journey.
+Once you submit an inquiry our care coordinator will contact you to set up an initial appointment with one of our therapists.
+During that initial appointment you all can discuss the presenting problem and explore which therapeutic approach will best meet your or your child’s needs.

 At The Comfy Place, all are welcome!

 Group therapy helps individuals develop communication skills and socialization skills, and allows clients to learn how to express their issues and accept criticism from others.
 Group therapy also allows individuals to develop self-awareness by listening to others with similar issues.

 Groups vary significantly in session format.
 Some groups are structured in that they follow a specific curriculum whereas others may be semi-structured or free-flowing where group members and leaders present topics to the group for discussion.

 Most groups have between 5-8 participants and 1-2 group leaders.

 Most groups last 6-10 weeks and range anywhere from 45-90 minutes depending on the type of group being facilitated.